PREPARE TO BE PREPARED

 #5.
 Why do I want to be a change agent and bring joy to others?
 Because Jesus changed me and brought special people into my life that I could imitate to escape a life of dysfunction and despair.
 Life is beautiful.
 I want to share this.

-Matthew 12 – it was so good yesterday let’s go back and get some more fresh inspiration.
+Matthew 12 – is so good let’s get some more fresh inspiration.

 Matthew quotes the prophet Isaiah (Is.
 42:1-4) “In His name nations will put their hope.”

 Eighty-three days after Japan attacked Pearl Harbor Fred Crowell was born in Seattle, Washington.

 Seventy-three years later my life story has experienced the impact of WWII.
 Walt King, my father-in-law, spent 78 days in a foxhole in the South Pacific.
 His daughter Susie (my wife) did not see him until age four.